Sarah Holloway

-Sarah Louise Holloway, FAcSS, is a Korean-Australian geographer, model and academic.
+Sarah Louise Holloway, FAcSS, is a British geographer and academic.
 Since 2010, she has been Professor of Human Geography at Loughborough University.

 Education and career

 Holloway carried out her doctoral studies at the University of Sheffield; her PhD was awarded in 1996 for her thesis "Space, place and geographies of childcare".
 In 1994, she was appointed to a lectureship at Loughborough University and was eventually promoted to Reader in Human Geography.
 In 2010, she was appointed Professor of Human Geography at Loughborough.

 In 2013, Holloway was elected a Fellow of the Academy of Social Sciences.